1 Day Kampala City Tour

-This UN heritage site was unfortunately burnt down in 2010 and is still in the process of restoration.
+This UNESCO heritage site was unfortunately burnt down in 2010 and is still in the process of restoration.
 It was the largest grass thatched structure in the world and the burial place to several befallen Kabakas / Kings of the Buganda Kingdom.
-Once finished to its former glory, we will put it back on our schedule of places to visit in Kampala.
+Once finished to its former glory, it will be put back on our schedule of places to visit in Kampala.

-It is one of the most prestigious multinational Universities in Africa with a rich history and professors who have taught here such as Prof. Mazurui, Author Paul Theroux and Nugugu Wa Thiongo.
-Her old colonial structures fused with new contemporary ones make it a great Uganda tour destination worthy visiting.
+It is one of the most prestigious multinational Universities in Africa with a rich history and remarkable allumni who have studied and taught here such as Prof. Mazirui, Author Paul Theroux and Ngugi Wa Thiongo.
+Her old colonial structures fused with new contemporary ones make it a great Uganda tour destination worth visiting.

 The Kabaka`s Lake

 The is the largest man-made lake in Africa; made by Kabaka Mwanga and was supposed to connect to Lake Victoria as an escape route for the Kabaka in case of any attack to the throne; but was not finished and only remained as a royal lake near the palace.
-This is home to some birds and least a fishing sport as well as a leisure to many.
+This is home to some birds and least a fishing spot as well as place for leisure to many.

 Rubaga Catholic Cathedral

-From the Torture chamber, you will drive to the national museum; which is the biggest and the oldest Museum in Uganda founded in 1908.
-The Uganda Museum is a remarkable collection of spans; over two million years of human history with a display of Uganda’s cultural heritage; where one can see ethnological and natural-historical exhibitions.
+From Rubaga cathedral, drive to the national museum; which is the biggest and the oldest Museum in Uganda founded in 1908.
+The Uganda Museum is a remarkable collection of spans; over two million years of human history with a display of Uganda’s cultural heritage where one can see ethnological and natural-historical exhibitions.
 Enjoy an African history, cultures and treasures of Uganda under one roof.
-This museum is located in kamwokya – Kitante hill; just a few minutes’ drive from the city Centre and just bordering the Uganda wildlife authority headquarters.
+This museum is located in kamwokya – Kitante hill; just a few minutes’ drive from the city centre and adjacent to the Uganda Wildlife Authority headquarters.

 Proceed to Bahai temple to visit the mother Temple of the Bahai faith in Africa.
-This being the only Baha’i Temple in Africa makes Uganda a target destination for many tourists
+This being the only Baha’i Temple in Africa making Uganda a target destination for many tourists.

 And just like the faith it represents, the Bahai temple is no ordinary house of worship.
 Sitting on 52 acres of land, the temple is a unique architectural master piece.
-Built between 1958 and 1961 on Kikaaya hill overlooking the city centre, three miles North of Kampala; the building is 130ft.
-Its dome is a 44ft in diameter.
-It is a nine sided structure which represents togetherness and unity of the faiths biggest tenets.
-It is perched on a beautiful park-like ground with lots of beautiful trees; most of them fruit tree species plus flowers as well as a green-carpet like grass with clean clear gazetted paths leading to the dome.
-This park-like environment attracts many people who sit on the grass and have a peaceful moments or hold picnics; not forgetting couples in love who flock this place for quality time
+Built between 1958 and 1961 on Kikaaya hill overlooking the city centre, three miles North of Kampala; the building is 130ft and its dome is a 44ft in diameter.
+It is a nine sided structure which represents togetherness and unity of the faith’s biggest tenets.
+It is perched on a beautiful park-like ground with lots of beautiful trees; most of them fruit tree species plus flowers as well as a green carpet-like grass with clear gazetted paths leading to the dome.
+This park-like environment attracts many people who sit on the grass and have peaceful moments or hold picnics.

-The Namugongo shrines is dedicated to 22 young Christian congregants; who were brutally murdered by Kabaka Mwanga in 1885-1887 for their allegiance to Christianity.
+The Namugongo Martyrs’ Shrines is dedicated to 22 young Christian congregants who were brutally murdered by Kabaka Mwanga in 1885-1887 for their allegiance to Christianity.
 They were beatified in 1920 by Pope Benedict XV and later canonized by Pope Paul VI in 1964.
 The 22 Martyrs are the only African saints to whom a basilica is dedicated.
 They are the largest group of saints ever canonized by the Catholic Church.

-Every 3rd June, the Catholic Church and their counterpart of Anglican persuasion flock this place from all over Africa and across the world.
-Most of them by foot to commemorate this day in honor of their Religious heroes; the Uganda Martyrs.
-The unique architecture of African hut, the temple of worship in this place is a great tour destination and this same place hosted Pope Francis the year 2015.
+Every 3rd June, the Catholic Church and their counterparts of Anglican persuasion flock this place from all over Africa and the world.
+Most of them by foot to commemorate this day in honor of these religious heroes.

 End of the tour with Love Uganda Safaris